SlimShady95/ClimbingBot/README.md

 database-path=data/database.sqlite
 ```

+*OR*

+Rename the .env.example file to .env and change its values.

-Insert you telegram API key and the ID of the chat, where the bot should be running.
+After doing so, insert your telegram API key and the ID of the chat, where the bot should be running.

-After you have done this, open up a terminal and run following commands:
+Now open up a terminal and run following commands:

 ```
 cd C:\path\to\this\folder\